MP

 The Untransformable Report: Why Your Failed Records Are Your Most Valuable Finding

-In every other migration tool, failures are bad news.
-In a proof-based system, failures are the most valuable output — because each one is a diagnosed, remediable, prioritised finding.
+Failures are the most valuable output — each one is a diagnosed, remediable finding.

 Article 8 · April 2026